Published in the Santa Barbara Sentinel under the pen name, Elizabeth Rose. Chris is known as “Jason” in the I Heart stories.

 We shot over to Dana Point (just south of Laguna Beach) for a week then decided to take a last-minute plane ride to South Carolina to surprise my family.
-After a couple weeks, we returned to Dana Point and sailed to San Diego for our last stop in the U.S.
+After a couple of weeks, we returned to Dana Point and sailed to San Diego for our last stop in the U.S.

-We ran around San Diego for a few days, gathering last minute provisions of things we needed and things we weren’t sure we needed but bought anyway.
+We ran around San Diego for a few days, gathering last-minute provisions of things we needed and things we weren’t sure we needed but bought anyway.